Snellville Family Dental

-Dental Cleanings are the best way for patients to maintain good oral hygiene and prevent any future dental problems.
+Dental Cleanings are the best way for patients to maintain good oral hygiene and can help prevent any future dental problems.
 Cleanings are recommended twice a year for patients to best care for their oral hygiene.
-At these visits, the Hygienist will begin by doing an initial survey of the mouth to check for gingivitis or other evident issues.
-Once a year, usually at one of the cleaning visits, X-rays will be taken of the patient’s entire mouth to evaluate the state of the bones, especially underneath the gum line.
+At these visits, a hygienist will begin by doing an initial survey of the mouth to check for gingivitis or other evident issues.
+Once a year, X-rays will be taken of the patient’s entire mouth to evaluate the state of the bones, especially underneath the gum line.

 Once the state of the patient’s mouth is reviewed, the hygienist will remove any plaque or tartar that is along the gum line and between teeth using a scaler.
 The Hygienist will then clean the patient’s teeth with a professional electric toothbrush, followed by flossing.
 Occasionally the doctor will recommend fluoride be applied after the cleaning to help prevent cavities, but this is often not necessary.